Jesus' words to John's disciples: God has visited His people

 Wouldn't the last sentence in Luke 7:22 be a great sign on a church building?
 I've thought how dramatic it would look splashed in giant letters across the end of a building so all could see

-Oh, I wouldn't put it there to imply that we had a "miracles show" going on in that building.
+I would not put it there to imply that we had a "miracles show" going on in that building.
 I just feel that, in some dramatic way, we need to shout to the twenty-first-century world that God has visited His people.

 To the worshipers coming to such a building, these phrases would emphasize the celebration their worship should be — the celebration of a personal relationship with a Creator who cares about His people.

 Of course, my huge sign might have very little impact.
-For the idea of miracle — a word which ought to send a tingle up our spines — has become blunted and dulled.
-Today, everything is a miracle. we've even got a "miracle" salad dressing!
+Today, the idea of miracle — a word which ought to send a tingle up our spines — has become blunted and dulled.
+Everything today is a miracle..
+We've even got a "miracle" salad dressing!

-The ministry of compassionate healing which Jesus had during his earthly ministry is carried on today by His Holy Spirit.
-Healings, such as those which confirmed Jesus as the awaited Messiah to John and his two followers, serve today to confirm our belief in Jesus as the Christ.
+The ministry of compassionate healing that Jesus had during his earthly ministry is carried on today by His Holy Spirit.
+Healings, such as those that confirmed Jesus as the awaited Messiah to John and his two followers serve today to confirm our belief in Jesus as the Christ.

 During our first home assignment from Italy, I saw a walking demonstration of the powerful visitation of God to His people.
 In May of that year, I spoke in an evening service of the Mansfield, AR church where Johnny Lee Self was pastoring.
 Over dinner in the parsonage before service, Pastor Self told me part of his life's story.